aliclark/gnocchi/README.md

 ## WARNING

 Setting up a port knock firewall is extremely risky and can lead to locking out of a server.
-Please do not save any firewall to a persistent state until you are absolutely sure it works.
+Please do not save any firewall to a persistent state until you are absolutely sure it works across a reboot, and have the configuration safely backed up.

 Until that point, be sure that a hard reboot can get back to a working state.

-I'm not using this software yet.
 Use at your own risk.

 ## General process